-All research articles, and most other article types, published in Springer journals/proceedings undergo peer review.
+All research articles, and most other article types, published in Springer journals undergo peer review.
 This usually involves review by at least two independent, expert peer reviewers.
-Individual journals may differ in their peer review processes (e.g. open or blinded); refer to the specific journal's Ethics and Disclosures page for details.
+Individual journals may differ in their peer review processes (e.g. open or anonymized), please refer to the specific journal for details.

 All submissions to Springer journals are first reviewed for completeness and only then sent to be assessed by an Editor who will decide whether they are suitable for peer review.
 Where an Editor is on the author list or has any other competing interest regarding a specific manuscript, another member of the Editorial Board will be assigned to oversee peer review.
 Editors will consider the peer-reviewed reports when making a decision, but are not bound by the opinions or recommendations therein.
 A concern raised by a single peer reviewer or the Editor themself may result in the manuscript being rejected.
 Authors receive peer review reports with the editorial decision on their manuscript.

 Proceedings papers are reviewed by the Programme Chairs and Programme Committee members of the respective conference, with help from external reviewers selected by them.